Back to Arizona

 • Establishes the Financial Aid Awareness Program within the Arizona Department of Education (ADE) to recognize schools providing financial aid awareness activities and support for completing the Free Application for Federal Student Aid (FAFSA).

-• Requires participating schools to designate at least one employee as a FAFSA point of contact who must complete an initial orientation program approved by ABOR or a FAFSA support partner.
+• Requires participating schools to designate at least one employee as a point of contact for FAFSA-related activities.

-• Requires annual reporting from participating schools to ADE and ABOR with the name and contact information of their designated FAFSA point of contact.
+• Requires participating schools to annually report to ABOR and ADE the name and contact information of their designated point of contact for the FAFSA.

 Who It Names or Affects